railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 To help the users organize and handle leads efficiently, OpenERP provides several menus in the CRM system that can be used depending on the needs of each:

-The :menuselection:`Sales --> Leads` can be used for several things:
+The :menuselection:`Sales --> Sales --> Leads` can be used for several things:

 * Click New to start creating a new lead.